 Other items that are safe to compost include paper, newspaper, cardboard, hair, nail clippings, paper bags, matches, toothpicks, and lint.

-A plastic bin or tupperware fitted with a lid is ideal for collecting your kitchen waste because the lid will keep fruit flies and stenches at bay.
+A plastic container fitted with a lid is ideal for collecting your kitchen waste because the lid will keep fruit flies and stenches at bay.

 5. Start adding to your compost pile